TheIllusionistMirage/Prattle/Documentation.md

 | remove_user \<name> | Removes user \<name> from the DB
 | print_stats         | Prints stats about the server (uptime, number of users etc.)  |

+Note: Communication between Server-Controller and Server is assumed synchronous